-Assistant Professor of Cell Biology and of Biomedical Engineering
+Associate Professor of Cell Biology and of Biomedical Engineering

 An optical physicist/biophysicist by training, Dr. Bewersdorf has been a long-time contributor to the emerging field of novel super-resolution light microscopy techniques.
 More recently, he has expanded his research interests to the application of these new technologies and the biophysical interpretation of their data.